Wildlander-mod/wildlander-mod.github.io/4-WildlanderWorld/4-The-Divines.md

 > If you've not used the stolen Eldergleam Sap to repair the Gildergreen, increases stamina by 25.
 > If you bring the sapling to grow into a new Gildergreen for Danica Pure-Spring, increases stamina by additional 75.

+{: .highlight }
-Note: Kynareth will no longer bless you or allow you to use her shrines if you Steal the Sap
+Kynareth will no longer bless you or allow you to use her shrines if you Steal the Sap

 **Mara**